Israel News

 Iraqi aggressions and threats against Israel led President George H.W.
 Bush to also reaffirm America’s commitment to Israel’s safety throughout the early 1990s.
 Bush was also an instrumental part behind the Madrid Peace Conference.
 In October 1994, President Bill Clinton helped Jordan and Israel reach an important peace agreement.
 Clinton also traveled to Israel four times between 1994 and 1998.

-The Bush, Obama, and Trump administrations also supported Israel via trips to Jerusalem; through instructing US ambassadors to the UN to defend Israel; by increasing military and defense aid; and by working hard to continue to strengthen the ties between the two countries.
-Notably, the US Embassy to Israel was moved from Tel Aviv to Jerusalem on May 14, 2018 by the Trump administration.
+Throughout the 2000s and 2010s the Bush, Obama, and Trump administrations also supported Israel via trips to Jerusalem; through instructing US ambassadors to the UN to defend Israel; by increasing military and defense aid; and by working hard to continue to strengthen the ties between the two countries.
+Notably, the US Embassy to Israel was moved from Tel Aviv to Jerusalem on May 14, 2018, by the Trump administration.

 The US-Israel Relationship today